 - Business Management & Operations

 - Economics, Finance, & Analytics

 A meeting of the minds refers to a consensus or agreement between two people or a group of people.
 Meetings of the minds is a term often used in contract law to describe a state in which every party to a contract is aware of the agreements reached in the contract and the obligations of each party.
-For a contract to be legal or formed, a meeting of the minds must occur as it pertains to the understanding of parties involved in the contract.
-Error, omission or misrepresentation in a contract that leads to parties in a contract being unaware of what are their duties mean a meeting of the minds did not occur in the first place.
+For a contract to be legal or valid, there must be a meeting of the minds betwen the parties.
+Error, omission, or misrepresentation when forming an agreement can mean that there is no meeting of the minds.